leonardomaccari/communityNetworkMonitor/docs/README.txt

 requests.packages.urllib3.connectionpool: INFO, Starting new HTTPS connection (1): ff-nodedb.funkfeuer.at

-the requests module is used in the FFWien plugin ans by default logs everything it does, you have to disable it.
+the requests module is used in the FFWien plugin and by default logs everything it does, you have to disable it.
 The only way I found is with the lines in getStats() that do: